 The following table summarizes the scheduled annual maturities for the next five years and thereafter of our long-term debt, including the current portion of long-term debt and finance leases.
-This schedule represents the principal portion amount outstanding of our debt, and therefore excludes debt discounts, effect of present value discounting for finance lease obligations, interest rate swaps and lender and finance fees.
+This schedule represents the principal amount outstanding, and therefore excludes debt discounts, the effect of present value discounting for finance lease obligations, interest rate swaps, and lender and finance fees.